ultralytics/ultralytics/docs/config.md

 ### Augmentation settings

-Augmentation settings for YOLO (You Only Look Once) models refer to the various transformations and modifications applied to the training data to increase the diversity and size of the dataset.
+Augmentation settings for YOLO models refer to the various transformations and modifications applied to the training data to increase the diversity and size of the dataset.
 These settings can affect the model's performance, speed, and accuracy.
 Some common YOLO augmentation settings include the type and intensity of the transformations applied (e.g. random flips, rotations, cropping, color changes), the probability with which each